Transferable SCF-Acceleration through Solver-Aligned Initialization Learning: Introduction

 \section{Introduction}

-Self-consistent field (SCF) solvers are the numerical backbone of Hartree-Fock (HF)~\citep{hartreeWaveMechanicsAtom1928,fockNaeherungsmethodeZurLoesung1930} and KS-DFT calculations~\citep{hohenbergInhomogeneousElectronGas1964,kohnSelfConsistentEquationsIncluding1965}.
+Self-consistent field (SCF) solvers are the computational backbone of Hartree-Fock (HF)~\citep{hartreeWaveMechanicsAtom1928,fockNaeherungsmethodeZurLoesung1930} and KS-DFT calculations~\citep{hohenbergInhomogeneousElectronGas1964,kohnSelfConsistentEquationsIncluding1965}.
 KS-DFT is the most widely used electronic structure method in computational chemistry~\citep{Szabo1996}, reflected in the hundreds of thousands of publications~\citep{haunschildComprehensiveAnalysisHistory2019} and the substantial HPC resources devoted to these calculations~\citep{antypasNERSCWorkloadAnalysis2014, zhaoVASPPerformanceHPE2023}.
 Any reliable method for speeding up SCF calculations increases resource efficiency and accelerates scientific discovery, both directly and through downstream applications such as machine-learned interatomic potentials (MLIPs), where the cost of generating large reference datasets remains a bottleneck~\citep{kulichenkoDataGenerationMachine2024a}.
-Moreover, unlike machine-learned surrogates that aim to replace DFT entirely, solver acceleration fully preserves accuracy, enabling practitioners to choose their level of theory \emph{and} its \textbf{known limitations}, rather than those of a yet-to-be-characterized surrogate.
+Moreover, unlike machine-learned surrogates that aim to replace DFT entirely, solver acceleration preserves accuracy, allowing practitioners to choose the level of theory \emph{and} its \textbf{known limitations} rather than adopt those of a yet-to-be-characterized surrogate.